MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │  6 │
     =#

-Being a combinator, `Filter` returns a query component, which could then be composed with any data generating query.
+Being a combinator, `Filter` builds a query component, which could then be composed with any data generating query.

     KeepEven = Filter(iseven.(It))
     void[OneTo(6) >> KeepEven]